 Exercise transparency

-We discussed how unhealthy working environments are not conducive to communicating diagonally.
 One way to keep working environments healthy is to address barriers to communication and foster an environment of trust and transparency.

 People in different departments might not communicate the same or share your interests and skills.
 Before you speak to team members in other departments or colleagues on different levels, take a step back and consider how they might perceive your words.

-- Active vs. selective listening: Be aware if you're engaging in selective listening as you might be tuning out important information.
-Stay active and engage in the conversation to extract all necessary details and avoid asking the recipient the same questions again.
+For example, a customer service representative might not understand what the marketing lead means when they ask a question that includes the term CTR.
+Meanwhile, a marketing lead might not understand what accounting means when they refer to FE vs. VE. - Active vs. selective listening: Be aware if you're engaging in selective listening as you might be tuning out important information.
+Stay active, engage in the conversation to extract all necessary details, and avoid asking the recipient the same questions again.

 - Linguistic differences: Pay attention to linguistic differences such as differing dialects and language barriers.
 If language is an impediment, consider email communication instead of face-to-face.

 - Alignment: Ensure your team uses the same communication type so everyone stays on the same page.
-We recommend email for most meeting syncs so you can cc all stakeholders and employees will have a written record of the conversations to refer back to.
+We recommend email for most meeting syncs so you can cc all stakeholders, and employees will have a written record of the conversations to refer back to.

-Define communication workflows
+Define diagonal communication flows

 - Instruct your team on how to write effective emails to achieve buy-in and keep recipients engaged and responsive.